Home School Collaboration Protocol 2019

 Parents are encouraged to check the school Facebook and website regularly to keep them updated of the school events and programmes.

 On every official school day, Form Teachers will mark student attendance using SNAAPP.
-Parents will be notified via the app if students are absent without valid reason, or are late for school.
+Parents will be notified if students are absent without valid reason, or are late for school.

 Parents are strongly encouraged to download the SNAAPP app in their smartphone to monitor their children’s attendance in school, and receive messages from the school.

 The school uploads all class timetables on the school website at the beginning of each semester for reference.

 Parents may print/view their children’s class timetables from the school website to gain a better understanding of their children’s daily learning routines in school.
 In doing so, parents can also help to inculcate/reinforce the importance of organising learning resources for effective teaching and learning to take place in school, e.g. filing notes systematically and bringing necessary materials for lessons.